Ultimate Buying Guide: Weight Vest (to up your fintess game)

 Ready to invest in a weighted vest?
 This complete guide will show you how to choose the best weighted vest, and take your training to the next level.

 In Gravgear, we believe versatility and durability should be the key factors for a great weight vest.
-Not only should a weight vest be compatible to most of your workout styles with comfort, it should also ages well and lasts through intense training session as long as possible.
+It should be compatible most of your workout styles with comfort, comfy and lasts through intense training session as long as possible.

 We’ll cover why, when, and how to use a weighted vest in this comprehensive guide.